 The masterplan framework sets out proposed land use, pedestrian and vehicle connectivity, greenspace buffers, the importance of a new footbridge across the River Teith, and interconnectivity between sites in the Callander South area.

-The masterplan update contained within this report builds upon the framework, requirements and aspirations set out in these two key planning documents.
+The masterplan update contained within this report builds upon the framework, requirements and aspirations set out in these two key planning documents, as well as further consultation and stakeholder engagement during 2023.

 Callander South Masterplan Framework, cover